owncast/owncast.github.io/content/releases/owncast-0.0.7.md

 ---
 title: Owncast v0.0.7
-date: 2021-02-01
+date: 2021-05-15
-description: "0.0.7 adds the ability to use some hardware accelerated codecs for video encoding, as well as other smaller updates."
+description: "0.0.7 adds the ability to use some hardware accelerated codecs for video encoding, as well as a bunch of smaller, but helpful, updates."
 ---

+This release focuses on a handful of things that should improve the day to day usage of Owncast.
+The biggest being the ability to use hardware accelerated video codecs and free up your CPU if you're running on dedicated hardware.
+This is great for people who are hosting from home, even on things like a Raspberry Pi.
+Other additions people have asked for such as being able to upload your logo directly from the admin, hiding chat, custom CSS, being able to manually select a video stream quality from the player and more are included in this update.
+Read the below changelog for more details.

 ## Upgrade instructions from 0.0.6